Bioinformatics position in molecular genetics and plant pathology

 The Sainsbury Laboratory (TSL) is a world leader in plant and microbial science that is dedicated to making fundamental discoveries in the science of plant-microbe interactions.
 For more information please visit www.tsl.ac.uk.

 The 2Blades Foundation is a U.S. nonprofit organization that discovers and advances technologies that significantly reduce, or entirely prevent, crop disease in order to improve agricultural output and the lives of people around the world.
 For more information please visit www.2blades.org.

-The position is open until filled, but we will begin selecting applicants for interview from February 1st 2018.
+The position is open until filled.
 Applicants should provide a CV, including the names and contact details of two or more referees, and a cover letter of no more than one A4 addressing the selection criteria.
 Please send formal applications, quoting the reference number below, either by e-mail to HR@TSL.ac.uk or by post to Lynda Barnes, HR Administrator, The Sainsbury Laboratory, Norwich Research Park, Colney, Norwich, NR4 7UH, UK